Dynamical quantum indistinguishability

-A related important effect from the fundamental point of view is the {\it transition} between statistics-inactive regime $t\ll\tau$ and statistics-active regime $t\gg\tau$ in quantum systems.
-The importance of observing such a transition is supported by the interest generated by the experimental observation of Bose-Einstein condensation in cold gases (see, e.g., Refs \cite{bec1,bec2}) and other quantum-statistical effects in boson and fermion systems \cite{l2}.
-In the proposed transition, one can observe the emergence of quantum indistinguishability, quantum statistics and its consequences such as, for example, exchange energy, Bose-Einstein condensation, Fermi surface and other ensuing properties.
-The transition can be systematically studied in a given system by changing $\tau$ and observing the transition change with the observation time.
-Such an experiment may be easier to perform in cold gases where relaxation times are relatively long.
-The experiment would be additionally interesting from the point of view of recent research in non-equilibrium quantum systems.
+A related important effect from the fundamental point of view is the {\it transition} between regimes $t\ll\tau$ and $t\gg\tau$ in quantum systems.
+The importance of observing such a transition is supported by the interest generated by the experimental observation of Bose-Einstein condensation in cold gases \cite{bec1,bec2} and other quantum-statistical effects in boson and fermion systems \cite{l2}.
+In the proposed transition, one can observe the dynamical emergence of quantum indistinguishability, quantum statistics and its consequences such as BEC, Fermi surface and other ensuing properties.
+The experiments may be easier to perform in cold gases where relaxation times are relatively long and where the transition can be systematically studied in a given system at different $\tau$ (time between collisions).
+We have recently discussed specific details of such an experiment \cite{az}.
+This can guide new experiments in non-equilibrium quantum systems that have been of interest recently.

 In summary, we took a first step to discuss the dynamical effect of quantum indistinguishability in fluids, formulated a quantitative criterion for observing its implications and proposed a viscoelastic function describing long-time and short-time regimes where the implications of indistinguishability are operative and inoperative.
-We proposed an experiment to observe a transition to the state where the implications of indistinguishability and statistics become inoperative.
+We proposed an experiment to observe a transition to the state where the implications of indistinguishability become inoperative.

-I am grateful to E. Artacho, V. V. Brazhkin, K. V. Hovhannisyan and C. Pickard for discussions and EPSRC for support.